Cut Sparsification of the Clique Beyond the Ramanujan Bound: A Separation of Cut Versus Spectral Sparsification: Introduction

+In comparison, Srivastava and Trevisan prove such a lower bound for graphs of large girth.
+However, the argument is problematic to adapt even to graphs with one small cycle.
+Here we only need to rule out small odd cycles, and even the presence of some odd small cycles can be tolerated, provided that they do not involve too many vertices.

-Using the fact that a random $\log n$-regular graph is, with high probability, a $O(1/\sqrt{\log n})$ spectral sparsifier of the clique, and that a random $\log n$-regular graph contains a random $d$-regular graph as a subgraph, we have our separation.
+Using the fact that a random $\log n$-regular graph is, with high probability, an $O(1/\sqrt{\log n})$ spectral sparsifier of the clique, that a random $\log n$-regular graph contains a random $d$-regular graph as a subgraph, and that, with high probability, all subgraphs of random $\log n$-regular graph satisfy the ``large odd pseudo-girth'' assumption of Theorem \ref{th.speclower}, we have our separation result as follows.

 \begin{restatable}{theorem}{separation} Let $G$ be a random regular graph drawn from $\gReg{n}{\log n}$.
 Then with probability $1-o_n(1)$ over the choice of $G$ the following happens for every constant $d$: \begin{enumerate} \item There is a weighted subgraph $H$ of $G$ with $dn/2$ edges such that $H$ is an $\epsilon$ cut sparsifier of $G$ with $\epsilon \leq (1.595\ldots + o_{n,d}(1))/\sqrt d$; \item For every weighted subgraph $H$ of $G$ with $dn/2$ edges, if $H$ is an $\epsilon$ spectral sparsifier of $G$ then $\epsilon \geq (2- o_{n,d}(1))/\sqrt d$. \end{enumerate} \end{restatable} The proof of this is found in Section~\ref{sec:separation}.